themegrill/foodhunt/readme.txt

 == CHANGE LOG ==
 = Version 1.0.1 TBD =
 * Tweaks - Updated Font Awesome to version 4.6.3.
+* Feature - Theme is now compatible with WooCommerce.

 = Version 1.0 =
 * Tweaks - Moved all code of metaboxes.php to functions.php